Claude Hotchin: The Shire of Plantagenet Collection

 The Shire of Plantagenet Art collection was founded in 1956 through a significant bequest of 40 artworks from Hotchin.
 Over the years he continued to donate artworks with the last discernible gift being in 1972.
 The total number of works gifted to the Shire is 57, with most being permanently displayed at the Mount Barker Public Library.

-The Shire of Plantagenet collection contains many important works by renowned 20th century, Australian and Western Australian artists that make it one of the most significant local government art collections in Western Australia.
-The people of the Shire of Plantagenet are very fortunate to have such a fine art collection.
+The Shire of Plantagenet collection contains many important works by renowned 20th century Australian and Western Australian artists that make it one of the most significant local government art collections in Western Australia.
 It remains a testament to Hotchin's vision in bringing such quality artworks to the people of regional Western Australia.